-Complete the NIH Biosketch template for all Key Persons.
+Complete the NIH Biosketch template for all Key Personnel involved in the project.
 Follow the formats and instructions provided by the NIH.
+Applicants may use the ACS template provided in ProposalCentral or the NIH template.

 7. OTHER SUPPORT (PAGE 5.1)